Fernie Ghostriders: 2014–present

 After a disappointing early exit from the 2013–14 playoffs, the Ghostriders brought Craig Mohr back to Fernie as head coach and general manager, the club's coach for the 2004–05 and 2005–06 seasons.
 The Ghostriders finished the 2014–15 regular season at the top of the Eddie Mountain division and second overall in the league, before defeating the Golden Rockets in the first round of playoffs.
 The division finals saw the Ghostriders pitched against the Kimberley Dynamiters, where an exciting series culminated in Kimberley taking the division playoff title in six games.
 The Dynamiters progressed to eventually win the 2014–15 KIJHL Championship and placed second in the Cyclone Taylor Cup.
 The 2015–16 Ghostriders roster featured a younger side than in past years, with a strong local contingent and Cole Keebler as captain.
 After battling a plague of injuries throughout the regular season, the Ghostriders faced the defending league champion Dynamiters in the first round of playoffs and were defeated in five games.
 2016–17 was another strong season for the club winning 26 games good enough for 2nd place in the Division, but the team would fall to the Dynamiters in 6 games in the first round.

 2017–18 was a struggling year for the team both on and off the ice.
 The team was only able to win 15 games, their worst record since their arrival to the KIJHL.
 The club would part ways with Craig Mohr following this season and hire Jeff Wagner the team's new Head Coach/GM.
 2018–19 saw the team return to form, finishing second in the Division and fifth in the League.
 This was followed up by a second in Division and third in League finish in 2019–20.

+On April 20, 2026, the Ghostriders were named as one of 22 teams joining the British Columbia Hockey Conference, leaving the KIJHL with the remaining 12 teams.